dart-lang/sdk/runtime/vm/service/service.md

   int parameterIndex [optional];

   // The type bounded by a BoundedType instance
-  // or
+  // - or -
-  // The referent of a TypeRef instance.
+  // the referent of a TypeRef instance.
   //
   // The value will always be one of:
   // Type, TypeRef, TypeParameter, BoundedType.